-- Another prediction from the theory is that many private currencies would be issued. - In the literature, every person who wants to issue a private currency could do so and would do so as part of the equilibrium. - If we turn to the real world today, something like this appears to be happening. - According to Investing.com's current list, more than 1,800 cryptocurrencies have been launched.
+- Another prediction from the theory is that if private currency issuance is allowed, many private currencies would be issued. - Milton Friedman, in particular, worried about this. - If we turn to the real world today, something like this appears to be happening. - According to Investing.com's current list, more than 2,600 cryptocurrencies have been launched. - Nearly all of these remain today at the "zero value" equilibrium mentioned above.